Jobs

 Make a difference in the lives of young adults, gain unparalleled teaching and leadership experience, and tackle the biggest societal questions with some of our city's most inquisitive minds.

-If you're looking for formal teaching experience, an Academic TA position may be a good fit for you.
+If you're looking for tutoring experience, a Classroom TA position may be a good fit for you.

-Each day, ATAs observe professors' morning seminars before leading daily 45-minute reading and writing sessions for a group of 7-8 students.
-ATAs can write their own lesson plans, and provide feedback on students' writing assignments, much like a traditional college teaching assistant.
-Unlike traditional TAs, ATAs have the opportunity to build personal relationships with students outside of the classroom by leading the students' four-day orientation and running weekly extracurricular activities.
-Lastly, ATAs serve as college mentors for 3 of their students throughout the academic year, with introductory mentorship meetings beginning in July.
+Each day, CTAs observe professors' morning seminars before leading daily 2-hour reading sessions for a group of 7-8 students, guiding students through their daily readings.
+CTAs also have the opportunity to build personal relationships with students outside of the classroom by leading the students' four-day orientation and running weekly community activities of their choosing.
+Lastly, CTAs serve as college mentors for 3 of their students throughout the academic year, with introductory mentorship meetings beginning in July.

 See our sample daily schedule